 Step #1 – Push down on the stamp

 To refill your custom self-inking rubber stamp, you first push slightly down on the stamp as if you’re going to make an impression.
 Make sure the top cover doesn’t bypass the beginning of the pad from the top.
-This action enables to release the stamp rubber from the ink pad.
+This action enables to release of the stamp rubber from the ink pad.

 Step #2 – Lock the stamp